yklcs/yklcs.com/src/content/blog/vector-jacobian-products.md

 ---
-title: Vector-Jacobian products
+title: Vector-Jacobian products and autodiff
 date: 2023-11-06
 tags: [math, ai]
-font: serif
+style: serif
 ---

 Consider $f: \R^n \to \R^m$.
 The Jacobian of $f$, denoted $\mathbf{J}_f$, is an $m \times n$ matrix of all the partial derivatives.
 Pretty basic: